2019 Maple Syrup Weekend is March 23-24 and March 30-31

 Maple Weekend March 30 & 31.
 Featuring maple science demonstrations and a maple sugar tour covering the history of maple sugaring led by Maple Sugar experts and our oxen, Jack and Flynn.
 This tour features hands-on, interactive stops such as a 19th century sugar arch, a tree tapping station, maple cooking demonstrations in Elliott House, tasty maple sugar on snow treats, and more.
 Hay rides will also be provided (weather permitting).
 Admission fees for programs and breakfast are separate.
 Reservations recommended.
 Pancake Breakfast seatings sell out fast!

 7. Cumming Nature Center in Naples

+Open House every weekend in March with an all-you-can-eat pancake breakfast available.
 Enjoy a half mile of gravel hiking trails through the sugar bush, including a three-acre pond, running waterfalls, and a pond with an arched bridge.
-All-you-can-eat pancakes.
-Specific 2019 Maple Syrup Weekend details will be announced shortly.
+We’ve been expanding!
+Come and see all of the new and exciting changes that are underway.

 All-You-Can-Eat Pancake Breakfast from 8am-1pm.
 Guided walks to the sugar bush with great views from atop the Naples Hills, and a sugar house tour.

 No pancake breakfast here, but the owners are excited to show you around the property and thrill you with the chemistry of syrup production–Tony Gaeta is a retired research scientist.
 There is a newly constructed sugar house to process maple tree sap collected from 200+ taps on this property and on Upper Mountain road.
 Even though we are a small producer, we utilize state of the art equipment to make maple syrup.

 See, smell, and taste your way through the maple sugaring process from 10am-4pm.
 Take a tram ride out to the sugar bush.

 Did you know that Maple Syrup is entirely a North American product?